Biology Unit 3 and 4

 Students acquire knowledge and skills of inquiry that help them to examine critically issues that arise in their own lives and in the public domain, to contribute to debate and to take part in making decisions about their own health and wellbeing and that of society.
 They build an understanding of the interconnectedness of all living things and their environment.
 The values and attributes that students develop will help them to recognise the strengths and limitations of science, respect evidence and be sensitive to differences in views and beliefs held by others.
 They will be able to work collaboratively and yet state their own views from an informed position.

+You must have access to the internet in order to access this course.
+All weekly work will be completed and submitted online.
 Students require access to laboratory facilities to complete Unit 3 satisfactorily.
-If you are unable to use a laboratory at your school or workplace you will need to attend the DECV laboratory in Thornbury on a designated day in Semester 1.
-Students also need to access the internet each week.
+If you are unable to use a laboratory at your school or workplace you will need to attend the VSV laboratory in Thornbury on a designated day in Semester 1.

 Things to think about

 Before attempting this study, students should have some knowledge of how to design, conduct and report on practical investigations including the ability to design hypotheses and experiments and analyse data.